“Ever bought a fake picture?

 ⁓ “The slickest way in the world to lie is to tell the right amount of truth at the right time and then shut up.”–Robert A. Heinlein, ‘Stranger in a Strange Land,’ 1961 ⁓

-Though Fauci and his media enablers have allowed most Americans – including, it seems, even the President – to think otherwise, if you look closely at all those explanations we were given of what “social distancing” is supposed to accomplish, you’ll see that great care is always taken never to claim that fewer people will contract COVID-19.
+Though Fauci and his media enablers have allowed most Americans – including, it seems, even the President – to think otherwise, if you look closely at all those explanations we were given of what “social distancing” is supposed to accomplish, you’ll see that great care was always taken never to claim that fewer people will contract COVID-19.
 And, though they take a bit of work to find, there are a few lockdown proponents who were at least honest enough to explicitly acknowledge that the hardship and misery they were insisting we take on isn’t going to stop a single person in America or anywhere else from catching the virus.

 - Here’s Dr. Lisa Maragakis, Senior Director of Infection Prevention at Johns Hopkins Medical School, explaining that, rather than decreasing the number of COVID-19 cases, flattening the curve means “the same large number of patients arrived at the hospital at a slower rate.”